Super Monkey Ball: Banana Splitz

-Super Monkey Ball: Banana Splitz (Note: Known as Super Monkey Ball: Tokumori Asobita! (スーパーモンキーボール 特盛あそビ～タ！) in Japan.) is a 2012 platform video game developed by Marvelous AQL and published by Sega for the PlayStation Vita.
-Similar to other entries in the Super Monkey Ball series, the game involves the player directing a monkey encased in a sphere through an obstacle course to a gate at the end of the level.
+Super Monkey Ball: Banana Splitz (Note: Known as Super Monkey Ball: Tokumori Asobita! (スーパーモンキーボール 特盛あそビ～タ！) in Japan) is a 2012 platform video game developed by Marvelous AQL and published by Sega for the PlayStation Vita.
+It is part of the Super Monkey Ball series.
 The game was released early on in the Vita's lifespan, in June 2012 in Japan, and in October in Western regions.
+Similar to the previous entries, players guide a monkey encased by sphere through maze-like platforms.

 Reviewers were mixed on the game's merits; while some appreciated the game's core gameplay, others felt it was too redundant to prior entries.
 The game did not perform well commercially, and was the last original entry in the series to be released solely on a portable video game console until 2024's Super Monkey Ball Banana Rumble for the Nintendo Switch.

 Gameplay

 The gameplay is largely similar to the gameplay of prior entries in the Super Monkey Ball series.
 The game is split into two main components - the main game, and the side mini-games.

+Main game

 The main game involves the player guiding a monkey encased by sphere through a maze-like level of an obstacle course.
 Each level is completed by directing the monkey through an end-goal gate before the time limit, using either the joystick or tilt-based motion control.
 If the monkey falls off the edge of a level or the time limit reaches zero, a life is lost.
 Losing all the lives ends the game.
 Floating bananas are also scattered throughout levels; collecting them increases the player's score and leads to earning further lives.
 In addition to over 100 pre-made levels, user-generated mazes can be created in the game's "Creation Mode" in which real-life photo's taken from the PlayStation Vita's camera are roughly converted into a maze for playing in the game.